christiskatsouris/Nonstationary/README.md

 $$\sigma^2_t = \alpha_0 + \alpha_1 \epsilon^2_{t-1} + \beta_1 \sigma^2_{t-1}, \ \ \ t = 1,...,n, \ \ \ \epsilon_t = \sigma_t z_t, \ \ z_t \sim N (0,1).$$

+The R code below fits a GARCH(1,1) model and obtains the estimated innovation sequences which can be used to test for structural breaks using standard retrospective tests.

 ```R

 library("fGarch")